 Vincent N. Parrillo was born and raised in Paterson, New Jersey.
 He received his bachelor's degree from Seton Hall University, his master's from Montclair State University, and his doctorate from Rutgers University.
-He teaches the following undergraduate courses: Minority Groups in America, Urban Sociology, Sociology of Socialization, Social Problems, Ethnic and Racial Conflict Resolution.
+He has taught the following undergraduate courses: Minority Groups in America, Urban Sociology, Sociology of Socialization, Social Problems, Ethnic and Racial Conflict Resolution.
 Graduate courses include Racial and Ethnic Experiences and Sociology of Intercultural Communication.

-His books (see book covers below) include: Strangers to These Shores 11th ed.
-(Pearson, 2014); Understanding Race and Ethnic Relations 5th ed.
+His books (see book covers below) include: Strangers to These Shores 12th ed.
+(Pearson 2020); Understanding Race and Ethnic Relations 5th ed.
 (Pearson, 2016; Korean translation 2010); Cities and Urban Life 7th ed. with John Macionis (Pearson, 2016; Italian translation, 2014)); Diversity in America 4th ed.
-(Paradigm, 2013; Italian translation, 2008); Contemporary Social Problems 6th ed.
+(Routledge, 2013; Italian translation, 2008); Contemporary Social Problems 6th ed.
 (Allyn & Bacon, 2005; Chinese translation, 2005); Uncertainty and Insecurity in the New Age (Calandra, 2009); William Paterson University (Arcadia, 2005); Millennium Haze: Comparative Inquiries About Society, State and Community (FrancoAngeli, 2000); Ridgewood (Arcadia, 1999); and (ed.)
 Rethinking Today's Minorities (Greenwood Press, 1991).
 He is General Editor of the two-volume interdisciplinary Encyclopedia of Social Problems (Sage, 2008).
 He has also authored two historical novels: Guardians of the Gate (iUniverse, 2011) and Defenders of Freedom (BookLocker 2015).

-In Spring 2000, Prof. Parrillo was a Fulbright teaching fellow at Palacky University, Czech Republic.
-A Senior Fulbright Specialist, he worked in 2005 with faculty at Roehampton University, London, in developing cooperative international courses.
-In 1996, he was asked by the Salzburg Seminar to join a team of four scholars to create a Ph.D. program in American Studies at the North American Studies Center in Lodz, Poland.
+Prof. Parrillo has been a Fulbright teaching fellow at Palacky University, Czech Republic and, as a Senior Fulbright Specialist, he worked with faculty at Roehampton University, London, in developing cooperative international courses.
+Previously, he joined a team of four other U.S. scholars to create a Ph.D. program in American Studies at the North American Studies Center in Lodz, Poland.
 He has also been the keynote speaker at international conferences in Belgium, Czech Republic, Germany, Italy, Poland, Romania, and South Korea.
-In October 2001, his keynote speech, "The Challenge for Educators," given at a bilingual educators conference, was published inVital Speeches of the Day.
-In Spring 2010 he was a visiting scholar at the University of Liege, Belgium, as well as a visiting scholar at the University of Pisa in Fall 2006 and Spring 1998.
+His keynote speech, "The Challenge for Educators," given at a bilingual educators conference, was published in Vital Speeches of the Day (October 2001).
+He has been a visiting scholar at the University of Liege, Belgium, and at the University of Pisa.

 Website and Blogs: http://www.vinceparrillo.com